Polarschweif/vividstasisStreamingEssentials/README.md

 # vividstasisProfileReader

 ## RESUMING PROJECT SOON
-**ALSO WILL INCLUDE THE UPCOMING EVENT SOON AS ADDITIONAL STATS AS SOON THE EVENT STARTS**
+**ALSO WILL INCLUDE THE UPCOMING EVENT SOON AS ADDITIONAL STATS AS SOON AS THE EVENT STARTS**

 This program will detect and display your data from vivid/stasis with a quick overview of your Points, Battery, Rating and even your Soundscan Boosttickets.
 It can also be useful for an obs-scene by turning the background green.